 Courses for the union representatives of Efling in the public and private sectors are taught in four parts.
 Breakfast and lunch is included and on the last day there will be a graduation celebration with refreshments where students receive a gift and a group photo is taken.
-To register for a course, union representatives must send an email to email@example.com or call 510 7500.
+To register for a course, union representatives must send an email to firstname.lastname@example.org or call 510 7500.
 All union representatives courses have been postponed until the autumn because of restrictions due to Covid19.

 Union representative course – part 1

 Union representatives learn about the operations of the union, especially regarding wage claims, workplace visits, the organization of the union and its staff.
 The interpretation of collective agreements, the rights to payments from the funds of Efling, basic conversation skills, how to read payslips and wage calculations are all covered in depth.

 Discussions on how to mobilize colleagues and increase the collective power of employees in the workplace are covered in this course.
 The course focuses on the roles of Efling and ASÍ, as well as communication in the workplace and employment law.
 Laws on maternity leave and parental leave, unemployment benefits, group layoffs, and the effects of bankruptcies are covered.